 Dual language report card preparation should reflect the student's work and progress in English and in Spanish.
 In the content areas, English Language Arts and Spanish Language Arts, the student should receive grades based on his/her work in each area with linguistic accommodations when appropriate.
 In content areas where student grades are assigned and the content work is completed in both languages, (Math, Science and Social Studies) the grades in each language are combined to account for one grade on the report card.
-Dual Language teachers should have a minimum of three grades in English and a minimum of three grades in Spanish for a total of six grades per nine-week grading period.
+Dual Language teachers should have a minimum of two major and two minor grades in English and a minimum of two major and two minor grades in Spanish for a total of eight grades per nine week grading period.